SeLite/SeLite.github.io/GeneralFramework.md

 ### One stage GUI configuration ###
 <a href='Hidden comment: @TODO move to a page on its own: CreateExtensions '></a>This is only enabled for [Core extensions][core extension] that come with SeLite, but not for frameworks.
 It enables the extension to add custom configuration fields, or to add custom options for existing configuration fields.
 Those new fields or new options (keys) are available in [SettingsInterface](SettingsInterface) immediately after start of Firefox.
 That is different to fields or options added by frameworks, loaded through [BootstrapLoader](BootstrapLoader), which have effect only after running the first Selenese command.

 It requires that the extension is packaged as a Firefox add-on, rather than loaded through [BootstrapLoader](BootstrapLoader).
 The add-on has to be installed from an .xpi package, or through a proxy file as per [InstallFromSource](InstallFromSource).
 It has to have `SeLiteExtensionSequencerManifest.js` with `preActivate` handler, where it adds any custom fields.
-See its source in e.g. [AutoCheck](AutoCheck) online [selite/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js](https://github.com/selite/selite/blob/master/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js) or offline at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-auto-check/content/SeLiteExtensionSequencerManifest.js_.
+See its source in e.g. [AutoCheck](AutoCheck) online [selite/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js](https://github.com/selite/selite/blob/master/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js) or offline at {{chromeUrl}} _chrome://selite-auto-check/content/SeLiteExtensionSequencerManifest.js_.